furlan/copilot-studio-hack/publish/DevBlog-Inventory control - Dataverse/DevBlog-Inventory control - Dataverse.md

 #### Prompt action

-The AI prompt **Material information from Dataverse table** has the following attributes:
+The AI prompt **Material information from Dataverse table** is the key component.
+The prompt will extract relevant information from the user prompt and get the actual row information for the material.
+The AI prompt has the following attributes:

 ```prompt
 Extract the material name, quantity added and unit of measure from the text  Add to the inventory .
 Use the material name to get Row ID from Inventory.Material Name.